s02singh/BloodBound/ProjectDocument.md

 - Producer + Character Mechanics: Sahilbir Singh
 - Enemy Design and AI: Nicolo Del Bonta
 - Terrains and Visuals: Inseon Kim
+- Weapon System & VFX: Darsh Parikh
+    - `NOTE`: My role was initially Game Logic, but I had trouble with Unity and the HDRP setup we had at first.
+The issues made it hard to work on any Game Logic directly hence why my role changed.
+Game Logic was handled by the team as a whole.

 ## Producer + Player Mechanics - [Sahilbir Singh](https://github.com/s02singh)